 After the mystical occurrence, which the great sage later proclaimed was like hitting a goldmine, Jaggi Vasudev would spend the following six weeks contemplating the path he’d taken up until this point in his life.
 Subsequently, with a greater understanding of his true nature, he made the monuments decision to leave his businesses to friends while he embarked on a year-long sabbatical of travel and meditation.
 Then, upon concluding what assuredly was both an inner and outer journey, Vasudev set the course for his future by making the decision to teach yoga.

 It was in 1983 when Sadhguru taught his first yoga class, to seven participants in his hometown of Mysore, and soon he’d be crisscrossing southern India on his motorcycle, traveling to various cities to do the same.
+If he carried on at this rate, it definitely wouldn’t have been long until he’d be traveling to overseas cities and countries, via these private jet flights, in order to provide wisdom to eager participants from all walks of life.
 Because his aims for teaching were enveloped in nothing but purity and compassion, the great sage refused payment from all and gave away donations to local charities on the last day of classes.
 It’s should be pointed out that while many westerners only think of yoga as a physical fitness activity, the word has long been used in India to describe a more comprehensive spiritual path, containing various practices and lifestyle choices, that seekers takes towards the ultimate goal of enlightenment.
 Additionally, it’s worth noting that the initial programs Vasudev offered acted as the foundational basis for the Isha Yoga system he developed later on.

 The year after he began teaching yoga was when Sadhguru met and married his wife Vijji, who would remain a loyal devotee of her husband until her auspicious passing in 1996.
 Together, in 1990, the pair gave birth to a daughter named Radhe and she remains close with her father to this day.
 It is said that the great sage’s wife left this earth after preforming the mystical act of Mahasamadhi, by consciously choosing to leave her body.
 Although it can be easy to assume that gurus and holy men must commit themselves to celibacy and solitude, Sadhguru, who’s always lived life to his own accord, showed how this doesn’t have to be the case.